Mingxing: Themes

 Carpenter Zheng "splitting the melon" in Labourer's Love; Mingxing's first films were comedies.

 The first films produced by Mingxing were slapstick comedies, a genre that represented almost half of Chinese filmic production in 1922.
-The King of Comedy looked outward, with Charlie Chaplin – played by impersonator Richard Bell – visiting Shanghai and becoming involved in such gags as becoming trapped in a sedan chair or encountering a baby driving an oxcart.
+The King of Comedy Visits Shanghai (1922) looked outward, with Charlie Chaplin – played by impersonator Richard Bell – visiting Shanghai and becoming involved in such gags as becoming trapped in a sedan chair or encountering a baby driving an oxcart.
 Labourer's Love, meanwhile, drew its humour from the hijinks of a carpenter-turned-fruit monger in love with a doctor's daughter; it also featured elements such as a reference to Harold Lloyd's "The Boy" character as well as a visual pun in which the main character Carpenter Zheng splits a melon, referencing a euphemism for taking a woman's virginity.
 The three-reel Havoc in a Bizarre Theatre, meanwhile, followed a distracted chef as he stumbles his way to stardom.

 With the success of Orphan Rescues Grandfather in 1923, Mingxing focused predominantly on family melodramas.
 Through 1926, most of its output consisted of moralizing dramas, which were deemed suited for allowing "business plus conscience".
 Such works promoted specific values, including the importance of providing public education, and were often paired with some form of moral retribution; this retribution was not necessarily violent, but could involve a karmic balancing wherein the virtuous were rewarded and the sinful were punished.
 Mingxing was followed in the production of such films by other companies, such as Shenzhou.

-Meanwhile, after the success of The Burning of the Red Lotus Temple (1928), Mingxing produced some 27 costume dramas and martial arts films.
-The company used a combination of the Williams shot and hand-drawn special effects to simulate accelerated combat, while wire-flying was employed for aerial fights.
+After the success of The Burning of the Red Lotus Temple (1928), Mingxing produced some 27 costume dramas and martial arts films.
+The company used a combination of shooting techniques and hand-drawn special effects to simulate accelerated combat, while wire-flying was employed for aerial fights.
 The popularity of The Burning of the Red Lotus Temple stimulated the emergence of a subgenre of wuxia film, emulated by other Shanghai studios.
 However, critics decried the genre as pornographic and feudal in mindset, and it was banned as promoting superstition by the KMT government in 1931.